 List of the required readings will be given at the start of the course.

 Excursions.
 Report from exercises.
-Presentation from group work.
+Group work with presentation.

-Reports from exercises and one multiple choise, both parts have to be passed.
+Reports from exercises, presentation of the group work, and one multiple choise.
+All parts have to be passed.
 Examination pass/failed.

 150 working hours.